-The BMP, including BAL, is included in Attachment 5 to this Report.
+The BMP, including BAL, is included in Attachment 5 to Report CJ164-11/20.

 Should the application be approved, a condition imposing a notification on the title is recommended.
 Any subsequent building permit will be required to meet the relevant Australian Standards for construction of buildings in bushfire prone areas.